alvarezrrj/alirey/README.md

 Keep admin from accessing /user/* routes

-Send confirmation emails when booking is confirmed
+Send confirmation emails when booking is confirmed (from MP's IPN)

 update.blade.php
-- Delete it view, it is not being used anymore
+- Delete it, view is not being used anymore

 config
 - Dissallow deleting slots with pending bookings.
 Offer to create dummy bookings on this slot forever

 bookings.show
 - Implement 'refund'
+- Remind non-admin users that times are UTC-3

 bookings.destroy
 - Test it